jkocik/laravel-profiler/README.md

 ```
 composer require jkocik/laravel-profiler --dev
 ```

-... then add Service Provider to your providers array in config/app.php
+For Laravel 5.5+ you are fine and you can go to Step 2 of this installation process.

+For Laravel 5.4 or lower add service provider to your application.
+Do not use config/app.php because that will add Laravel Profiler for every environment.
+Instead of that open AppServiceProvider class and add Laravel Profiler service provider in register method:

 ```
-'providers' => [
-    ...
-    JKocik\Laravel\Profiler\ServiceProvider::class,
-];
+// app/Providers/AppServiceProvider.php

+public function register()
+{
+    if (! $this->app->environment('production')) {
+        $this->app->register(\JKocik\Laravel\Profiler\ServiceProvider::class);
+    }
+}
 ```

-... and publish profiler.php config file to your config directory
+### Step 2: Publish configuration file

+Run command
 ```
 php artisan vendor:publish --provider="JKocik\Laravel\Profiler\ServiceProvider"
 ```

-Check profiler.php config file for Laravel Profiler settings.
+... and check config/profiler.php file for Laravel Profiler settings.
 Uncomment trackers you would like to use.

-### Step 2: Profiler Client and Profiler Server installation
+### Step 3: Profiler Client and Profiler Server installation

 It is recommended to install Profiler Client and Profiler Server only for development